Graph-based Execution with Batch

 Below is a simple example using Batch to parallelize a list of

 functions.
-In this example, dependencies actually force the functions to
+In this example, file-based dependencies force the functions to execute in order, but it

 1# Generate the powers of a matrix and write them to disk